mosparo/documentation/docs/3_installation/5_reverse_proxy.md

 But, since v1.2, installing mosparo in a subpath using a reverse proxy is possible.
 Only the `public` directory of mosparo must be exposed to the internet.
 You can use the Docker image or install mosparo in a different location and expose the `public` directory from there.

-You must forward the headers `X-Forwarded-Host` with the name of your host and `X-Forwareded-Prefix` with the name of your subpath to mosparo.
+You must forward the headers `X-Forwarded-Host` with the name of your host and `X-Forwarded-Prefix` with the name of your subpath to mosparo.

 ### Example nginx